BasicWolf/archived-kaylee/doc/tutorial/index.rst

 computing application.
 In this tutorial we are going to write an application which computes the value of PI via the **Monte Carlo method**.
-Before we start with the new application please make sure that you're able to run Kaylee :ref:`demo` which will guarantee that we will be also able to run our application.
+Before we start with the new application please make sure that you're able to run Kaylee :ref:`demo` which will guarantee that you will be able to run the tutorial application.

 .. toctree::
    :maxdepth: 1